fablabedp/fablabedp-wiki/workshop_microbit_outline.md

 	> Output to LED matrix
 	> Basic logic

 3. Example 1b.
-Balanço Programável
+Programmable Level
 	> https://makecode.microbit.org/_M7YDted9f3wE
 	> Input using buttons
 	> Use of variables